Skip to content

 cd $LINUX_TOP

-git clone https://github.com/altera-opensource/linux-socfpga linux-socfpga.a9
+git clone https://github.com/altera-fpga/linux-socfpga linux-socfpga.a9

 cd linux-socfpga.a9